 Oak Meadow’s curriculum is designed with flexibility in mind.
 One lesson can be completed in a week if desired, but there are other approaches that also work well.
 Some families spread lessons in all subjects evenly through the week.
 Others choose to do “block scheduling,” which might mean focusing on one subject per day or one subject per term.
 One of the most wonderful things about homeschooling is its inherent adaptability to the needs of those involved.

 If you have multiple children, you may need to arrange your day so that they get your one-on-one attention at different times.
 You may be able to arrange for older children (or another helper) to engage with one child while you work with another.
-If that is not an option, a mother’s helper (perhaps an older homeschooler or a retired friend) can be a boon.

 Can weekly chores be scheduled for a predictable day?
 It may work best to start (or end) your week with a family effort to tidy up the house.
 It can be helpful to pin a weekly activity to a particular day (such as Tidy-Up Tuesday).
 Another example of a chore that can be simplified with a recurring weekly theme is meal planning.
 The less time you have to spend thinking about what comes next, the more easily you can dive in and accomplish it.

-Evening: Do you have a ritual for gathering the family for dinner?
+Do you have a ritual for gathering the family for dinner?
 This might mean having children take turns setting the table, lighting a candle once everyone is present, and observing a quiet moment of gratitude before beginning the meal.
 Some families enjoy a tradition of word or number games over dinner, and others take turns telling what they learned or enjoyed about their day.
 Even young children can take pride in helping to clear the table after the meal.

 In the evening, do you foster a sense of calm as the day winds down?
 What would that look like in your home?
 In some families, evening can be somewhat chaotic, with a parent arriving home from work, older children going to and from evening activities, a kitchen flurry that hopefully results in a good dinner, and everyone’s energy in fragments after the long day.
 As parents, we steer the family ship.
 Ending the day on a calm shore is a gift we give our children and ourselves.

-Making It Happen: Experiment with what you imagine might work for your family, observe the results, and make adjustments through trial and error.
+Experiment with what you imagine might work for your family, observe the results, and make adjustments through trial and error.
 Ask your children for their ideas and suggestions.
 If you get stuck, consider a Homeschool Support consultation with Oak Meadow’s experienced teacher.

 There are no right or wrong ways to do this.
 Continue to embrace the things that work, and gently let go of the things that don’t.
 By incorporating routines and rhythm into our homeschooling lives, we help ourselves and our families remain centered and keep our homeschool plans running smoothly throughout the year.